SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Service Alarming.md

 ## Notes

-If a default configuration needs to be pushed (when no configuration is available), a custom version of this protocol must be used.It is possible to clear the configuration via a context menu or by setting parameter 2097 (in an Automation script).
+If a default configuration needs to be pushed (when no configuration is available), a custom version of this protocol must be used.
+It is possible to clear the configuration via a context menu or by setting parameter 2097 (in an Automation script).